 - Screening questionnaires are being administered to all patients and staff, and temperatures are measured upon office entry

 - All patients and staff are required to wear appropriate personal protective equipment (PPE), including mandatory face masks

 - RMA of New York has increased the frequency of its daily cleaning, with particular attention geared towards the disinfection of high-contact areas.

 - Patients must come alone to morning monitoring, egg retrieval and transfer appointments

-For any traveler to New York State from out of state exempting the contiguous states (NJ, CT, PA, VT, MA), the new guidelines allow the traveler to “opt out” of the 14 day quarantine by following these guidelines:
+For any traveler to New York State from out of state or internationally with exception to the contiguous states (NJ, CT, PA, VT, MA) and Canada, please refer to the tables below for further guidance.

 RMA of New York is taking extra precautions and enforcing social distancing guidelines.
 Instead of the previous first come first serve basis, you will now receive an email with a set appointment time for your morning monitoring appointment.
 The nurses will do their best to accommodate preferred time slots.
 On the day of your appointment, you should wait outside of the office building so as to prevent crowding in waiting areas.
 Once the office is clear, you will receive a text notification alerting you to come upstairs for your appointment.
 When you come into the office, please inform the sign in desk that you have arrived.
 You will then be screened by a staff member who will ask you a few questions and take your temperature.
 After this screening, you can sit in the waiting room where chairs are positioned 6 feet apart.
 You will be called in for your appointment shortly thereafter.
 Once your monitoring appointment is complete you are free to leave.
 You are no longer required to sign out, however, if you have any questions, you may alert the staff and they will have the appropriate person follow up with you by phone that day.